finbourne/notifications-sdk-python-preview/README.md

 ## Installation

-The PyPi package for the LUSID Notifications SDK can installed using the following:
+The PyPi package for the LUSID Notifications Preview SDK can installed using the following:

 ```
 $ pip install lusid-notifications-sdk-preview finbourne-sdk-utilities